-Defrost your phyllo dough in the fridge.
+- Defrost your phyllo dough in the fridge.
 I recommend popping the dough in the fridge at least the night before or even days/weeks prior.
 Phyllo stays fresh in the fridge for up to 30 days.

-Prepare your nut mixture first by combining the chopped nuts, sugar, cinnamon, nutmeg, and salt in a bowl.
+- Prepare your nut mixture first by combining the chopped nuts, sugar, cinnamon, nutmeg, and salt in a bowl.

-Take one phyllo sheet and lay on a lightly floured surface.
+- Take one phyllo sheet and lay on a lightly floured surface.

-Bake at 350 F for 18-20 min. or until golden brown.
+- Bake for 18-20 min. or until golden brown.